ringo/ringojs.org/site/download.md

  * [RingoJS master tar.gz git snapshot](http://github.com/ringo/ringojs/tarball/master)
  * [RingoJS master zip git snapshot](http://github.com/ringo/ringojs/zipball/master)

+For a full list of Ringo downloads head to our [github download page](https://github.com/ringo/ringojs/downloads).

 ## Packages for Ringo

-You can use the Ringo package repository `rpr` to install packages, which is located at [packages.ringojs.org](http://packages.ringojs.org)
+To install additional Ringo packages you can either use the bare bones `ringo-admin install` command or the more advanced [rp](https://github.com/grob/rp) Ringo package manager.

+See the help page on [packages](documentation/packages) for more details.